helgadeville/mixer/README.md

 A wrapper around pyrit WPA cracker; resumable multiple dictionaries mixer with charset support

-*** LINUX NOT FULLY SUPPORTED ! *** right now, linux'es popen does not support open for RW, therefore, opening pipe on Linux does NOT work.
+*** LINUX NOT FULLY SUPPORTED ! *** right now, linux'es popen does not support open for RW, therefore, on Linux pyrit will be used with -o option.

 * WARNING * I know this code is ugly and looks like s**t.
 BUT, it does what it was supposed to, and if I get enough requests for refactoring - I will make it out into a beautiful C++ project.